Meet the 2022 Catamount Fellows!

 Catamount Fellows research a complex, systemic issue affecting the community in collaboration with a community partner and faculty mentor.
-Each Catamount Fellow has been working on a set of scholarly and creative works to capture their learning, and you can check out their creative works below:
+Each Catamount Fellow completed a set of scholarly and creative works to showcase their learning.
+Check out their finished works below!

 How might funding agencies and service providers collaborate towards greater outcomes within Calgary's emergency food system?